-That said, if you’ve found the perfect space, but it has 8 or 9 foot ceilings, then you may have to compromise on this yoga studio design feature.
+That said, if you’ve found the perfect space, but it has 8 or 9 foot ceilings, then you may have to compromise on this element.
 Just remember that yoga students attend yoga classes for a calming environment.

 There’s a lot more to studio décor and furnishing than this meager list.
-I’m not an interior design expert.
+I’m not an expert.
 I hope my list gets you started thinking about the myriad of studio design options you should consider.
-Visit other yoga studios for ideas.
+Visit lots of yoga studios for ideas.
 Talk to other yoga studio owners for ideas.
 Explore, investigate, and inquire.